Jeremy Pena Player Props: Astros vs. Nationals

 Nationals Pitching Rankings

-- The Nationals have a 4.68 team ERA that ranks 25th across all league pitching staffs.
+- The Nationals have the 25th-ranked team ERA among all MLB pitching staffs (4.67).

-- Nationals pitchers combine to rank 24th in baseball in home runs allowed (90 total, 1.4 per game).
+- Nationals pitchers combine to give up 92 total home runs at a clip of 1.4 per game (fifth-most in baseball).

-- The righty last appeared on Friday against the Atlanta Braves, when he threw five innings, allowing one earned run while giving up two hits.
+- The left-hander last pitched on Saturday against the Atlanta Braves, when he went five innings, allowing five earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.